gottesfurcht/tra/README.md

     ./convert

 This will create the file `tra.imp` from the source module `tra.bbl.mybible`.
-Then the `IMP` format to a SWORD module:
+Then convert the `IMP` file to a SWORD module:

     tra.imp -z -o tra